FlineDev/BartyCrouch/README.md

 ## Donation

 BartyCrouch was brought to you by [Cihat Gündüz](https://github.com/Dschee) in his free time.
-If you want to thank me and support the development of this project, please buy me a coffee on [PayPal](https://paypal.me/Dschee).
+If you want to thank me and support the development of this project, please make a small donation on [PayPal](https://paypal.me/Dschee/5EUR).
 In case you also like my other open source contributions and [articles](https://medium.com/@Dschee), please consider motivating me by becoming a patron on [Patreon](https://www.patreon.com/Dschee).

 Thank you very much for any donation, it really helps out a lot! 💯